Functional somatic syndrome: Management and Treatment

-CBT can be helpful for FSS.
 Medications such as antidepressants may play a role.
 More direct medication has little if any positive long-term impact.

-According to guidance from the German Federal Ministry of Health "the extent to which functional somatic syndromes affect people’s lives partly depends on how the people affected deal with them."
+According to guidance from the German Federal Ministry of Health "the extent to which functional somatic syndromes affect people's lives partly depends on how the people affected deal with them."

 History

 The term functional somatic syndrome was used in a 1999 paper.